-1) EPA or DOE notifies the product manufacturer that the product will be removed from the ENERGY STAR Qualified Product List on the Web site and requests a corrective action plan from the manufacturer.

-- 2) Upon notification, the manufacturer must immediately - stop shipment of the model with the ENERGY STAR mark; - suspend the labeling of the unqualified product with the ENERGY STAR mark; - remove or obscure the ENERGY STAR mark on product units within its control; and - remove or obscure the ENERGY STAR mark on all collateral materials such as product packaging, Web pages and other marketing materials associated with the product.
+- 1) EPA or DOE notifies the product manufacturer that the product will be removed from the ENERGY STAR Qualified Product List on the Web site and requests a corrective action plan from the manufacturer. - 2) Upon notification, the manufacturer must immediately - stop shipment of the model with the ENERGY STAR mark; - suspend the labeling of the unqualified product with the ENERGY STAR mark; - remove or obscure the ENERGY STAR mark on product units within its control; and - remove or obscure the ENERGY STAR mark on all collateral materials such as product packaging, Web pages and other marketing materials associated with the product.

 Depending on the amount of mislabeled product in the distribution chain and the nature of the mislabeling and distribution, EPA may require the Partner to remove or obscure labels on products already shipped.
-Within 30 days upon receiving written notification from EPA that such actions must be taken, the Partner must provide EPA with a corrective action plan that confirms the above actions were/are being taken and informs EPA as to whether the Partner plans to re-qualify the product at a later date.
+Within 30 days upon receiving written notification from EPA that such actions must be taken, the Partner must provide EPA with a corrective action plan that confirms the above actions were/are being taken and informs EPA as to whether the Partner plans to requalify the product at a later date.
 EPA and/or an ENERGY STAR representative will work with the Partner throughout the process until it is considered resolved by the Agency.

 For products that are commonly sold through retail channels and/or subject to financial incentives, EPA may notify retail partners and Energy Efficiency Program Sponsors (EEPS) that a product is considered "unqualified," and has been de-listed from the ENERGY STAR Web site.
-Delisted models will be posted at www.energystar.gov along with the Partner name, model number, date of delisting, and a standardized note explaining why the models were delisted (e.g., "Retired Model - Removed from Web site per Partner request," or, "Unqualified Model - Removed from Web site due to failure to meet ENERGY STAR specification.")
-EPA will consolidate individual notices into one written letter if multiple products are deemed unqualified at the same time.
+In the case that issues cannot be resolved through the actions listed above, delisted models may be posted at www.energystar.gov along with the Partner name, model number, date of delisting, and a standardized note explaining why the models were delisted (e.g., "Retired Model - Removed from Web site per Partner request," or, "Unqualified Model - Removed from Web site due to failure to meet ENERGY STAR specification.")

-At any time, the Partner may resubmit products with appropriate test data for requalification.
-Products submitted to EPA for re-qualification must be submitted with a new model number.
+At any time, the Partner may resubmit products with appropriate test data for re-qualification.
+Products submitted to EPA for re-qualification must be submitted with a new model number or unique identifier.